 - You may have to disable antivirus temporarily.

-- If you're using a work computer and it doesn't let you install Python or Sublime Text, you may need to contact your IT team.
+- If you're on a work computer and it doesn't let you install Python or Sublime Text then you may need to contact your IT team and request permission.

 - So the first thing that